Much worse things than will actually happen have been priced into Russian equities, says ETF specialist Tom Lydon. Ripe for the picking?

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a drop for European stocks on comments by the ECB's Mario Draghi.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a bounce for energy stocks and decline for European airlines.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the ECB's decision to start sovereign QE in March as the euro hits a 2-year low.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a bad day for Russia exposed stocks, and the BOE published the results of its stress tests.

 Emergency measures by the Russian central bank Monday night looked to have fallen short within hours of their announcement.

 Emerging markets are looking weak, and the effects of oil's plunge is spreading through the market.

 Adarsh Sinha, Head of Asia Pacific G10 FX Strategy at Bank of America Merrill Lynch, attributes the fall in emerging Asian currencies to fears of disinflation, instead of cautious trade ahead of the FOMC meeting.

 Richard Yetsenga, Head of Global Markets Research at ANZ, says a shift towards a U.S rate hike may not be appropriate given the drop in oil prices which is stoking growth fears beyond America.